 The phrase most commonly associated with Pokémon is: “Gotta catch ’em all!” but there are a few exceptions to this mantra.
 Being respectful and mindful of your surroundings and the people around you will ensure the Pokémon GO community stays friendly, positive, and most importantly, not a hindrance to those not playing the game.

 This means you should avoid private property, never trespass through a construction site, and don’t go anywhere you wouldn’t feel comfortable going in a pre-Pokémon GO world.

 That being said, there are plenty of PokéStops that are showered with Lure Modules in more socially active areas.
 Go down to your local shopping center or downtown area, and you’ll surely find many other aspiring PokéMasters plus fine places to eat or drink while hunting in a safe environment.

 Often, those trying to catch Pokémon will find the tracker in the bottom right as the most helpful tool.
-It gauges the distance by the list order and by number of footprints.
+It gauges the distance by the list order and by the number of footprints.
 Instead of wandering, hoping to find a Pokémon, fully utilize these two tools to find the Pokémon you want.

-When the list has been expanded, it will order the Pokémon closest to farthest.
+When the list has been expanded, it will order the Pokémon closest to the farthest.
 Next, if you have figured out you’d rather catch an Eevee rather than another Ratata, select the Eevee so that the bottom right list only shows Eevee.
 Next, is the part most people do not know.

-After selecting the Eevee you want to catch, you can begin to slow turn, and when you are pointed in the direction of where the Eevee is located, the box in the bottom right corner will pulsate with a green outer box.
+After selecting the Eevee you want to catch, you can begin to slowly turn, and when you are pointed in the direction of where the Eevee is located, the box in the bottom right corner will pulsate with a green outer box.
 Knowing this little trick will help eliminate the wandering and only hoping you encounter the Pokémon you want.